iamhaideralihadi/randomQuoteGenerator/README.md

     - Windows:

-        Create a `.env` file in the root directory and define the following environment variables:

         ```
-        REACT_APP_API_URL=your_api_url
+        No Api Required
         ```

-        Replace `your_api_url` with the URL of the API from which you fetch random quotes.

     - macOS/Linux:

-        Create a `.env` file in the root directory and define the following environment variables:

-        ```bash
-        echo "REACT_APP_API_URL=your_api_url" > .env
     ```

-        Replace `your_api_url` with the URL of the API from which you fetch random quotes.
+        No Api Required
+        ```

 2. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-3. Open your browser and visit `http://localhost:3000` to view the application.
+3. Open your browser and visit `http://localhost:5173` to view the application.

 ## Usage

-- Click the "Generate Quote" button to fetch and display a random quote.
+- Click the "New Quote" button to fetch and display a random quote.

 - Share the generated quote on social media platforms by clicking the respective icons.